Coalition Policy Priorities

 Medicaid Coverage Accessibility Challenges

 Most Illinois Families with Medicaid Insurance are waiting to Access ABA Services for their children with ASD.
-What specifically is stopping families from getting access to ABA today?
+What specifically is slowing down families getting access to ABA today?

 Adult Services for ASD/ID/DD offering access to ABA Services.